amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 Azure provides Oracle database images with Bring-Your-Own-License, allows to migrate Oracle Database to Azure Virtual Machines.

+Whether Oracle database is certified and supported on Microsoft Azure?

+Oracle and Microsoft published [Oracle database is certified and supported on Microsoft Azure](https://www.oracle.com/cloud/azure-interconnect-faq.html)

 #### License
 When using Hyper-Threading Technology enabled Azure virtual Machines, Oracle database count two vCPUs as equivalent to one Oracle Processor license.
 Refer [Licensing Oracle Software in the Cloud Computing Environment](http://www.oracle.com/us/corporate/pricing/cloud-licensing-070579.pdf) for details.